-Role in Scouts: Deputy Chief Commissioner - Growth, Strategy & Group Support
+Role in Scouts: Deputy Chief Commissioner - Program, Youth Safety and Support

 Day Job: Organisational Engagement Manager at the University of Sydney

 Hobbies and Interests: Camping, fishing, knitting and crochet

 Favourite moment in Scouting: Running the NSW Contingent Media team at AJ2013 in Maryborough.
 Hard work but such a buzz!
 Receiving my Wood Beads was also a very special thing for me.

 What inspired you to work with youth members?
 I remember reading a notice board once that said, 'Be the difference that makes the difference' and that has always stuck in my mind.
 I want to make a difference in the lives of young people so they can grow into more fulfilled and capable adults who will then, in turn, contribute to their community.
 Also, young people are great at making you feel energised!

 What key thing has a youth member said to you that has stayed with you?
 Sitting next to a camp fire many years ago, I commented to another Leader "Wouldn't it be excellent to do something really important in your life."
 A little voice next to me said "But you are Boomer.
 You're a Scout Leader."
 I hadn't thought to look at it the way that Scout did.